Green Screen / Blue Screen

 This page explains how to setup the Chroma Keying Basic Filter.
-To learn about how to setup a Green Screen and its pit falls please refere to Chroma Keying.

 1. Switch to the “Hue Setup” view by selecting it in the “Mode” popup menu.
 A rainbow bar with a histogram should appear at the bottom of the filter preview area.
 The histogram tells you how much of a certain color is seen in the video.
 The maximum peak should be your backdrop color.

 2. Now you can either click with the mouse cursor into the filter preview and select the backdrop color you want to key directly in the video or adjust the “Hue Min” and “Hue Max” values to select the backdrop color.
 You can do so either with the parameters or drag them in the histogram.